From athlete platform to consumer mobility app in one product blueprint

 Fusionetics is a Performance Health System that integrates sports science, clinical application, and cutting-edge technology to deliver solutions focused on decreasing injury, optimizing performance, and enhancing recovery.
 Their vision: maximize lifelong mobility for every user.

 Previously, Fusionetics solutions were largely geared towards professional athletes and served through intermediaries — generally physical trainers or therapists.
-Seeking to enter the consumer market, Fusionetics engaged Digital Scientists to deliver a complete Product Blueprint: strategy, design, user research, and a development-ready plan for a self-service consumer application targeting the amateur golf market.
+Seeking to enter the consumer market, Fusionetics engaged Digital Scientists to deliver a complete Product Blueprint: strategy, design, user research, and a development-ready plan for a self-service consumer application targeting the amateur golf market — a prime example of our healthcare mobile app development expertise.

 Through a combination of design-thinking discovery activities, competitive analysis, user behavior research, and product design, Digital Scientists created a product blueprint that delivers on clearly-defined user and business goals — ready for development.